 Lucky Star Cavalier Rescue, originally founded in 1999 and incorporated in Florida in 2001, grew out of the need to rescue Cavalier King Charles Spaniels who are being kept in inhumane conditions for the sole purpose of breeding to supply puppies to pet stores and internet puppy sale sites.
 Our purpose has since expaned to include other dogs in need.

-We are comprised entirely of volunteers who assist in the rescue, transportation, rehabilitation, medical care and placement of these gentle dogs throughout the United States and Canada.
+We are comprised entirely of volunteers who assist in the rescue, transportation, rehabilitation, medical care and placement of these gentle dogs throughout the United States.
 We strive to match them to an adoptive family where they can enjoy a happy, healthy life with the love of a family and companionship.

 We also actively strive to educate the public about the horror of some commercial breeding operations and the health issues so often present in purebred puppies purchased from pet stores instead of from reputable breeders.